 Historical records of cancer date to 2500 BC, when tumors were described in a medical compendium compiled by Imhotep.
 Under the heading Treatment, he states ominously “there is none.”
-That is where the recorded human history of cancer starts, and in three millennia it didn’t get much better: a 1760s text lists “remote” sympathy” as a treatment for cancer.
+That is where the recorded human history of cancer starts, and in three millennia it didn’t get much better: a 1760s text lists “remote sympathy” as treatment.

-By the late 1800s, though, surgery became a viable treatment option.
-A premium had once been placed on the speed of surgery, to minimize the pain inflicted on conscious patients.
-The introduction of anesthetics and disinfectants meant surgeries could semi-humanely last for hours, and surgeons unsurprisingly found all manner of things that could suddenly be cured through application of the surgical touch.
-Cancer was chief among them.
+Surgery became a viable option by the late 1800s.
+Whereas an emphasis had once been placed on the speed, so as to lessen pain inflicted on conscious patients, the introduction of anesthetics meant surgeries could, semi-humanely, last for hours.
+Surgeons, unsurprisingly, found all manner of things that could suddenly be cured through application of the surgical touch; cancer was just one of them.

-Noting that cancers often recurred after mastectomies, treatment of breast cancer in the late 19th and 20th centuries turned into a sort of gruesome contest, with surgeons removing more and more tissue in hopes they would also remove all the cancer.
-In a horrifying game of one-upsmanship, surgeons began to perform radical mastectomies, removing not just the breasts, but chest muscle, lymph nodes, bones—as much as they could without killing the patient (with postural muscles gone, most survivors were left with a peculiar slouch and a gaunt, concave chest).
-That this happened was awful enough, but it’s made worse because such radical surgeries didn’t help.
-If the cancer had not yet metastasized to other locations, then even a “lumpectomy” (so named by its detractors and viewed as a trifle despite its effectiveness in treating localized tumors) was effective.
-If the cancer had metastasized, there was little chance of surgically removing all of the cancer-afflicted areas no matter how ‘radical’ the surgery.
-Surgery was not a panacea.
+Noting that cancers often recurred after mastectomies, surgeons of the late 19th and early 20th centuries began removing more and more tissue in the hopes of clearing all the cancer.
+It was a gruesome contest, a horrifying game of one-upsmanship.
+In radical mastectomies, surgeons removed chest muscles, lymph nodes, bones—as much as they could without killing the patient.
+With postural muscles gone, survivors were left with a peculiar slouch and a concave chest.
+That this happened was awful enough; but it’s made worse because the radical surgeries didn’t help.
+If cancer had not yet metastasized to other locations, even a simple “lumpectomy” was effective; if it had metastasized, even the most radical of surgeries was unlikely to remove it all.

 Some cancers have unexpected treatments.
-Because the prostate depends on testosterone, one way to treat prostate cancers is by castration (chemical or otherwise).
-Similarly, some breast cancers can be treated by removal of the ovaries (or, more generally, by blocking estrogen).
-Those two facts are pretty interesting on their own, but the first doctor who ever treated breast cancer by removing the ovaries did so a) before anyone had any good idea of what the ovaries did, 2) before estrogen had been discovered or isolated, and d) based on information he had received from Scottish farmers, who had noticed—in that peculiar folk-wisdom-passed-down-through-generations way—a relationship between cow ovary health and milk production.
+The prostate depends on testosterone, meaning that some prostate cancers can be treated by castration.
+Likewise, some breast cancers can be treated by removing the ovaries (or any other means of blocking estrogen).
+I found these facts interesting on their own, but what’s real mind-blowing is that the first doctor who treated breast cancer by removing ovaries did so (a) before anyone had a good idea what the ovaries actually did, (2) before estrogen had been discovered, and (d) based only on information he’d gotten from Scottish farmers, who had gleaned a relationship between cow ovary health and milk production.

 • • •

-From the perspective of public health, “cures” alone do not solve epidemiological problems.
-Treatments for cholera and tuberculosis were discovered in the 20th century, but incidences of those diseases were already decreasing by the end of the 19th century, as preventative measures were implemented (either intentionally or not).
+In public health, “cures” alone do not solve epidemiological problems.
+Treatments for cholera and tuberculosis were discovered in the 20th century, but incidences of those diseases were already decreasing by the end of the 19th century as preventative measures were implemented.
 But the causes of cancer are more indirect and delayed than the causes of cholera and tuberculosis.
 John Snow needed a few days of work to isolate the Broad Street pump as the source of the cholera epidemic; to figure out that smoking increases rates of lung cancer, we needed epidemiological statistics collected across decades.

-Side note: Many moons ago, tobacco industry scientists famously performed studies where tar from cigarette smoke was painted on the backs of mice.
-The mice developed some gnarly tumors.
+Side note: Many moons ago, tobacco industry scientists famously performed studies where tar from cigarette smoke was painted on the backs of mice, who developed tumors.
 In the 1980s, when cigarette manufacturers were being sued, a corporate honcho claimed—in court and under oath—that millions of dollars had been spent on these studies to “try to reduce tumors on the backs of mice.”
-Direct quote.
-The boldness of that is mind-boggling.
-If you are going to lie about something, I guess, go big or go home.
+I love the audacity of that lie.